-If someone told me while living in Hawaii, that before I turned 30 I would meet a wonderful Russian/American man while living in Seattle, a year later quit my job, leave the country, and together fly across the world to visit his home city of St. Petersburg, I wouldn’t have believed it.
+If someone told me that before I turned 30 I would meet a wonderful Russian/American man while living in Seattle, a year later quit my job, leave the country, and together fly across the world to visit his home city of St. Petersburg, I wouldn’t have believed it.
 Russia had never been on my bucket list, and I’m not sure it ever would have been, had I not met Sasha.
-But here we are on country #4 on our travel adventure, and believe it or not, I’m even learning Russian!
+But alas, Russia was country #4 on our 2017 world travel adventure, and believe it or not, I’m even learning Russian!
 I can now officially read the alphabet and feel like a first grader as I try to sound out street names and signs and ask Sasha if I got it right.
 Learning another language (especially one with 33 letters in their alphabet) is humbling and satisfying.
-Sasha is my multi-cultural babe; he was born in St. Petersburg and raised here until he was 9, with a two-year stint living in India from age 3 – 4 while his Dad (a professor) taught on a visiting program.
-He would return every summer to St. Petersburg all throughout his childhood, and when he was 12 years old, his family relocated permanently to Boulder, CO where he grew up.
-(I am convinced that this is one of the reasons Sasha has a stomach of iron, having been exposed to all kinds of cultural foods growing up.)

 After spending three weeks in St. Petersburg, here are 15 thing I learned during our travels to Russia: